Cognitive Processes: Key Mechanisms of Information Processing in the Brain

 • Perception

-Cognitive psychologists aim to understand how people acquire, process, and store information.
+The goal of cognitive psychologists is to decipher how individuals acquire, process, and retain information.

-Their work has practical applications in education, human-computer interaction, and mental health treatment.
+Their findings have real-world applications in education, human-computer interaction, and mental health treatment.

-Cognition refers to the mental action of acquiring knowledge and understanding through thought, experience, and the senses.
+Cognition refers to the mental actions involved in learning and understanding through experience, thought, and sensory input.

-These processes work together to enable complex cognitive functions.
+These processes collaborate to facilitate advanced cognitive functions.

-For example, social comparison is itself a cognitive process, involving evaluation of oneself in relation to others.
+For instance, social comparison is a cognitive process that involves evaluating oneself relative to others.

 Cognitive Science and Neuroscience

-Cognitive science is an interdisciplinary field that combines psychology, neuroscience, computer science, linguistics, and philosophy.
+Cognitive science is an interdisciplinary area that merges psychology, neuroscience, computer science, linguistics, and philosophy, aiming to unravel cognition and its mechanisms.

-Cognitive neuroscience specifically examines how brain structures support cognitive processes.
+Cognitive neuroscience specifically investigates the relationship between brain structures and cognitive processes.

 • fMRI (functional magnetic resonance imaging)